 - Avoid reading descriptions which inspire awe and nostalgia from these books; they are meant for school kids alone.

 - NCERT textbooks are particularly important for these subjects – history, polity, economy, geography, biology, chemistry and physics.

 - Have a time schedule to finish your NCERT reading and stick to it.

-UPSC speaks the language of NCERT text books.
-The UPSC likes to keep it simple as far as complexity of language is concerned and this is amply reflected in NCERT text books.
+UPSC speaks the language of NCERT textbooks.
+The UPSC likes to keep it simple as far as the complexity of language is concerned and this is amply reflected in NCERT textbooks.
 This is because the NCERTs have been compiled keeping in mind school children.
-To facilitate better understanding for them, the content is in a simple language and well-structured too.
+To facilitate a better understanding of them, the content is in a simple language and well-structured too.

 Example: The Revolt of 1857

 The points are very well structured and take students step by step through each important subtopic.
 The content is classified under sub-headings like ‘political causes’, ‘military causes’, etc. Remember that well-structured answers fetch you more marks in the UPSC exams.

 The NCERT books are very helpful even for factual content, especially for UPSC prelims.
 If you take the case of a static portion like the Mauryan Empire, the NCERTs cover some points which the UPSC can directly pick and frame questions from.
 Any good ancient Indian history book would give you information on the political developments in this period, Mauryan administration, important developments under each of its major rulers such as ‘Chandragupta Maurya’, ‘Ashoka’, etc. But NCERT gives you facts like the alternate name of Bindusara (Chandragupta Maurya’s son, and Ashoka’s father) which was ‘Amitraghata’, or the ‘Slayer of Enemies’.

 A factual question can easily be framed on this in the Prelims examination such as: